liyi54/BTRE-app/readme.md

 ```
 GRANT ALL PRIVILEGES ON DATABASE [database name] TO [username];
 ```
-6.In the BTRE_APP/settings.py fie, update the following properties under DATABASES
+6. In the BTRE_APP/settings.py fie, update the following properties under DATABASES
 ```
 NAME: [database name]
 USER: [username]